Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Energy Efficiency Index

-This index shows a score out of ten for the amount of energy which is needed to operate the vehicle.
-Naturally, big and heavy vehicles need more energy to drive, and this is reflected by a lower score in this part of the assessment, as high energy demand is disadvantageous for energy resources and the consumer’s wallet.
+This index shows a score out of ten for the amount of energy which is needed in the vehicle’s full life cycle.
+Naturally, large and heavy vehicles need to produce more energy to drive, and this is reflected by a lower score in this part of the assessment.
+A high consumption of energy is not beneficial for energy resources and the wallet of consumers.

 A high index shows that little energy is needed per unit distance, indicating a low consumption vehicle.